Giovanni Miani: Third Nile expedition (1871–1872)

 The heavy rainfall filled the streams and marshes and made travelling difficult.

 Miani stayed at Bakangoi from 3 July 1872 to 16 September 1872.
 The sultan was greatly pleased with a present of a looking glass, and told him much about the lands to the south and west.
 Based on interviews with the sultan and his subjects he drew a sketch map of the region.
 The map shows two lakes where the Congo River crosses the equator.

-One lake is called the "Ghango" and the other is not named but said to be the source of the Zaire (Congo) and Ogowai.
+One lake is called the "Ghango" and the other is not named but is said to be the source of the Zaire (Congo) and Ogowai.

-On 16 September 1872 the expedition began the return journey.
+On 16 September 1872, the expedition began the return journey.
 On 17 September they reached Gandhuo on the Mamopoli, a left tributary of the Poko River.
 They left on 20 September and at the end of September reached Bangoi, near the Tele River, where they stayed for the whole month of October.
 In the second half of November, walking in short stages, they reached Mbunsa's residence at Tangasi (Nangazizi), south of Niangara, for the second time.
 Miani died there on 21 November 1872 from a combination of fatigue, dysentery and necrosis of the arm.
 He was buried there, but his tomb was soon dug up again by the local people.
 Later Romolo Gessi managed to obtain the bones, which were given to the Italian Geographic Society.

 Achievements

 Miani was among the first Europeans to reach the Uele region, others being the German botanist and ethnologist Georg August Schweinfurth, who discovered the Uele River in 1870, and Wilhelm Junker (1840–1892), a Russian explorer of German origins, who explored the Bomu-Uele region thoroughly in 1871.
 Miani was the first European to mention the Barambu, Makere and Ababua peoples.
 He was the first to report the existence to the northwest, beyond the Ababua, of the Abandya, a third group of Zande people, whom Junker met on the lower Uele eight years later.

 Miani was the first to note the existence of the Tele, Poko and Makongo tributaries entering the Bomokandi from the south.
 He was the first to note that the lower reaches of the Bomokandi flowed north-northwest, so it must be a tributary of the Uele, which therefore had a much greater flow than at the point where Schweinfurth had crossed it in 1870.
 This showed that Schweinfurth's hypotheses that the Uele was the upper part of the Chari or Benue must be wrong.
 He was the first to report the Bima River crossing the Ababua territory.